How To Install phpMyAdmin on Linux Mint 19

 Step 3.
 Installing phpMyAdmin on Linux Mint 19.

-You need to enable php-mbstring extension:
+You need to enable

 Restart Apache to reload all the changes done:

 You will be asked for basic configuration for phpMyAdmin.
-First, you will need to select Apache as web server.
+First, you will need to select Apache as a web server.

 Step 4.
 Configure phpMyAdmin.

 /etc/phpmyadmin/apache.conf.
 You can edit the configuration by using your nano text editor:

-Now enter following:
+Now enter the following:

-http://your-ip-address/phpmyadmin and your phpmyadmin will ask you for user and password of your mysql installation, you can use root as user and the root mysql password, or any other mysql user/password.
+http://your-ip-address/phpmyadmin and your PHPMyAdmin will ask you for the user and password of your MySQL installation, you can use root as user and the root MySQL password, or any other MySQL user/password.

 Congratulations!
 You have successfully installed phpMyAdmin.
 Thanks for using this tutorial for installing phpMyAdmin in Linux Mint 19 Tricia systems.
 For additional help or useful information, we recommend you check the official phpMyAdmin website.